 How much was the Champion’s salary to afford this lifestyle?
 Firstly, in his prime, the athlete was among the highest-paid boxers in the world.
 What were Muhammad Ali’s earnings in fights?

 Although he wasn’t the first boxer to earn $1 million in sports.
-In 1971, the Louisville lip got $2.5 million in the match against Joe Frazier.
+In 1971, the Louisville lip got $2.5 million in a match against Joe Frazier.
 This figure increased to $4.5 million when he fought with George Foreman.

 And the massive pay was $7.9 million in 1980.
 Of course, measuring it with today’s inflation would sum up to almost $30 million for a fight.
 Muhammad Ali’s net worth at death was $80 million.
 While writing this article, it is currently at $50 million.